- What you are looking for woodworking chisels?

 Woodworking and carving chisels aren’t suitable for heavy-duty woodwork and carpentry and will fail within your first few attempts.

 For joining work, mortise chisels are especially useful.
-They can be used for making mortise joints, and most are tough enough to handle a variety of other jobs.
+It can be used for making mortise joints, and most are tough enough to handle a variety of other jobs.

 You don’t necessarily have to buy a full set of mortise chisels.
-For most DIY home builders, one or two mortise chisels and a few bevel-edge chisels should be enough for most purposes.
-A good size to start with is a 3/8-inch chisel, which isn’t too big or too small.
+For most DIY home carpenters, one or two mortise chisels and a few bevel-edge chisels should be enough for most purposes.
+A phenomenal size to start with is a 3/8-inch chisel, which isn’t too big or too small.

-You might also want to pick up a ¼-inch chisel, which works well with ¾-inch and 7/8-inch boards.
-For hand-trimming joints, you should also pick up a paring chisel or two.
-These will help you create smoother joints than bevel edge chisels.
+You might likewise want to pick up a ¼-inch chisel, which works well with ¾-inch and 7/8-inch boards.
+For hand-trimming joints, you should pick up a paring chisel or two.
+These will help you create smoother joints than bevel-edge chisels.

-Irwin chisels have long been a favorite and the best wood chisels for builders.
+Irwin chisels have long been a favorite and the best wood chisels for carpenters.

-The company actually bought out William Marples and Sons, Ltd, which for a long time was the industry standard for high-quality chisels.
+The company actually bought out William Marples and Sons, Ltd, which for a long time was the industry standard for superior quality chisels.

-Although they have many options available, this Irwin 8-piece chisel set offers the same traditional quality that has made Marples the favorite for woodworkers and DIY’ers in a set instead for construction where durability is more of a requirement.
+Although carpenters have many options available, the Irwin 8-piece chisel set offers the same traditional quality that made Marples the favorite for woodworkers and DIY’ers.

-The blades here are made of a single piece of high-quality steel, which is subjected to a special hardening process.
-This ensures a long-lasting blade that retains its steel edge for longer.
+The blades here are made of a single piece of superior-quality steel, which is subjected to a special hardening process.
+This ensures a long-lasting blade that retains a steel edge for longer.

 The chisels feature the company’s exclusive ProTouch handles that are comfortable to use even for long periods.

-They are also fitted with metal striking caps so you can use them safely with a mallet or a hammer without worrying about them splitting or warping.
+I like that the chisels are fitted with metal striking caps so that the end can be struck with a metal hammer instead of a wooden mallet without worrying about the chisels splitting or warping.

 Who uses wood chisels the most?